 There are over 150 different forms of arthritis for which there are different treatments.
 The most common form of arthritis in the spine is spondylosis.
 Basically, it’s “wear and tear” arthritis.
-The more you repeatedly stress or traumatise your spinal joints the more likely it is you will develop spondylosis.
+The more you repeatedly stress or traumatise your spinal joints, the more likely you will develop spondylosis.

-An experienced spinal health practitioner will have very good idea of whether you have spondylosiswhen they examine you.
+An experienced spinal health practitioner will have an excellent idea of whether you have spondylosis when they examine you.
 X-rays are the simplest test to confirm spondylosis.
 MRI’s and CT scans will highlight more specific findings.

 As you age, most people develop some degree of spondylosis.
 Wear and tear of your spinal joints may occur due to ageing, injury, prolonged poor posture, overuse of joints, or excess weight.

 Permanent bony changes occur and will exist even when there are no painful symptoms.
 The degree of suffering varies.